Kingxukai/linux/Documentation/trace/tracepoint-analysis.rst

   Time: 0.894
   [ perf record: Captured and wrote 0.733 MB perf.data (~32010 samples) ]

-Note the use of '-c 1' to set the event period to sample.
-The default sample period is quite high to minimise overhead but the information collected can be very coarse as a result.
+Note the woke use of '-c 1' to set the woke event period to sample.
+The default sample period is quite high to minimise overhead but the woke information collected can be very coarse as a result.

 This record outputted a file called perf.data which can be analysed using